madnuttah/unbound-docker/README.md

 - Libevent
 - OpenSSL

 **The image is completely built online via a [Github action](https://github.com/features/actions) and _not_ locally on my systems.
-All downloads are verified with their corresponding PGP keys and signature files if available to guarantee maximum security and trust.**
+All components are verified with their corresponding PGP keys and signature files if available to guarantee maximum security and trust.**

 _I hope you enjoy the image as much as I do._